waynodiablo/Oystercard/yelpv1.md

 <p><%= @restaurant.description %></p>
 ```

 That'll do for this view for the moment, but we'll be coming back here as we expand the app to have reviews for restaurants.
+This is a good time to commit our latest code to git, and switch Driver/Navigator Roles&nbsp;:twisted_rightwards_arrows:.

 ##### Updating restaurants